neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 With [thanks to Jack Gallant](https://smartech.gatech.edu/handle/1853/60990).
 ```

-An "average face" retains important structure that is consistent across individuals,
+The resulting "average face" retains important structure that is consistent across individuals,
-but it does not resemble any of the individuals used to derive the average.
+but this structure is largely defined by the chosen landmarks.

 ## High-dimensional functional spaces